0xBunnyz/subdomainEnum/README.md

 # subdomainEnum
-A simple subdomain enumerate in C++
+A simple subdomain enumerate in C++ for linux.